malzaher1/SWE455-pr/README.md

 A simple Node.js Express microservice that returns random quotes.

+## System Architecture
+The application is a Node.js microservice using Express, serving random quotes.
+It is containerized using Docker.
+The CI/CD pipeline on GitHub Actions lints, tests, builds the Docker image, and pushes it to GitHub Container Registry.

 ## Features

 - RESTful API endpoint `/quote` that returns random quotes